loki3/flexagonator/docs/script.md

 * The front and back are labeled 1 & 2.
 It uses color[0] & color[1] if present.
 * If there's an even number of pats, the odd pats and even pats are assigned different sets of numbers & colors.
-    Leaf sides that are folded together are assigned the same number.
+    Leaf faces that are folded together are assigned the same number.
 * If there's an odd number of pats, every pat uses the same numbering scheme.
-    Leaf sides that are folded together are assigned consecutive numbers.
+    Leaf faces that are folded together are assigned consecutive numbers.

 ```javascript
 // only label using numbers